CollaFuse: Collaborative Diffusion Models: Collaborative Diffusion Models

 \subsection{Collaborative Inference}

 After training, each client $c\in C$ can send a request to the server containing optional textual attribute labels $y$.
 The individual steps during the inference are specified in Alg.~2.
-The server first samples initial noisy images $\hat{x}_T \sim \mathcal{N}(0,1)$ and starts denoising them using $\epsilon_\theta^s$ for $T-t_\zeta$ steps conditioned on the label $y$.
-The still noisy samples $\hat{x}_{t_\zeta}^s$ are sent to the client $c$, which computes the final $t_\zeta$ denoising steps using its local model $\epsilon_\theta^c$.
-To account for the increased amount of noise in $\hat{x}_{t_\zeta}^s$ and hence allow for a higher noise reduction on the client node, the variance and noise scheduler are adapted considering the cut point $t_\zeta$.
-While keeping the total amount of timesteps fixed, the maximum value $M$ is defined to adapt the schedulers.
+The denoising loop runs $t$ from $T$ down to $1$: the server performs the first $T-t_\zeta$ steps using $\epsilon_\theta^s$ conditioned on the label $y$, after which the still noisy samples $\hat{x}_{t_\zeta}^s$ are handed to the client $c$, which performs the remaining $t_\zeta$ steps using its local model $\epsilon_\theta^c$.
+To account for the increased amount of noise in $\hat{x}_{t_\zeta}^s$ and hence allow for a higher noise reduction on the client node, the variance and noise scheduler are adapted on the client side.
+The client schedule need not start exactly at $t_\zeta$: it begins at a chosen value $M \in [t_\zeta, T]$ and is linearly spaced over its $t_\zeta$ steps, so the client compensates for the elevated residual noise without changing the total number of timesteps.
+In our experiments, we set $M = \lfloor t_\zeta + \tfrac{t_\zeta}{T}(T-t_\zeta)\rfloor$, which extends the client interval slightly above $t_\zeta$; the simpler choice $M = t_\zeta$ (no rescaling) is equally valid and recovers the unadjusted schedule.
 A sufficiently large cut point $t_\zeta$ ensures that possibly sensitive features are generated on the client side while the server performs the less privacy-critical initial denoising steps.
 If multiple clients request samples from the same label~$y$, the server-side denoising process can be run once to generate an intermediate noise sample, and each client solely has to compute the remaining denoising steps.